Relationship Counselling in London and Online

 – Communication is breaking down: if you notice a difficulty in expressing how you feel to your partner, or perhaps when you feel like expressing your thoughts and emotions you think ‘it’s gonna end up badly, we’ll have a fight, this will be useless’, it is a strong sign that you have started to believe that you cannot work together as a team anymore.
 This is potentially a dangerous territory to enter for a couple, as it promotes further distancing.

 – Sex life & Intimacy are greatly reduced: A good sexual routine, is an important sign that your relationship is healthy.
 Lack of sexual activity with your partner may represent a loss of interest towards each other.
-Although it is normal, especially after many years together, to feel at times not as excited as one used to be, maintaining a healthy intimacy is incredibly important.
+Although it is normal, especially after many years together, to feel at times not as excited as one used to be, with regards to sex with your partner, maintaining a healthy intimacy is incredibly important.
 Often a decrease in this area mirrors a loss of interest in one another, and loss of fluidity in communication.

 – You stopped involving your partner in your life: A sign that the relationship may not be working as it used to is when you don’t feel you are being involved anymore in your partner’s life and experiences.
 If they used to talk to you about what is happening at work or with friends and their family but they no longer do this, or conversely, if you feel you have lost an interest in discussing your own life’s happenings to your partner, this may be an important sign that at some level you are pushing them away (or are being pushed away).

-If you feel that any of the above signs apply to you, it’s possible that you are still on time to work through your issues with a relationship or couples therapist.
+If you feel that any of the above signs apply to you, it’s possible that there is still time to work through your issues with a relationship or couples therapist.
 Relationship counselling may be the tool you need to bring life and enthusiasm back into your relationship.

 How Long Does Relationship Therapy Last (face to face and Online)?